Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Introduction

 \item A steerable object/anatomy detection model is achieved by proposing an effective weighted adjacency matrix in the bipartite matching process between query and ground-truth boxes.
 This steerable attribute enables a novel medical image analysis paradigm that permits to directly retrieve any instance of anatomy of interest and further boost the inference efficiency.

-\item We propose a unified computing framework that can generalize well for a variety of anatomy parsing problems.
-This framework achieves new state-of-the-art quantitative performance results on detection, identification and segmentation of anatomies, comparing to other strong baseline methods.
+\item We propose a unified computing framework that can generalize well to a variety of anatomy parsing problems.
+This framework achieves new state-of-the-art (SOTA) quantitative results on rib parsing task, and performs on par with other SOTA methods on spine parsing and multi-organ segmentation tasks.

 \item Last but not least, we have released publicly a comprehensively annotated instance-level rib parsing dataset of 654 patients, termed RibInst, built on top of a previous chest-abdomen CT dataset~\cite{ribfrac2020}.